 At that point in time, I met my future wife, and we started dating.
 I worked a couple of miscellaneous jobs and married my wife.

 Through Kelly Services, I got a job in Rochester at Staples Business Advantage (SBA), doing data entry.
 I had thought this might be a career job, even with a commute over 50 miles each way from Gainesville and a winter time commute that was at times more than two hours because of snow and weather.
 But when the price of gas rose to over $1.75/gallon (nothing compared to today) and my car started having serious problems and would no longer pass the state inspection, I put in my two-week notice.
 My car, a Geo Metro, died shortly after my last day with over 132,000 miles on it.
 (It seems that foreign-made cars are cheap to buy, but not to repair.)

 My last job was closer to home at Valu Home Centers in Warsaw.
 The job was hard, manual labor at below average pay, but that is to be expected in Wyoming County, according to our own county Chamber of Commerce. where they say wages are 50-80% of the regional average.
 Even the farm jobs aren't paying much more than New York State's minimum wage.
-(NY Minimum wage will be raised to $8.00 in January 2014, then to $8.75 in January 2015 and $9.00 in January 2016.
+(NY Minimum wage was be raised to $8.00 in January 2014, then to $8.75 in January 2015 then $9.00 in January 2016, then $9.70 in January 2017, then 10.40 in January 2018, then $11.10 in January 2019, then $11.80 in January 2020, and will be going to 12.50 in January 2021.
 What are the politicians thinking?
 Everytime they raise minimum wage up, so does the COST of everything!
 Lower the TAXES, morons.)